laravel/docs/cashier-paddle.md

 <a name="guest-checkouts"></a>
 ### Guest Checkouts

-Sometimes, you may need to create a checkout session for users that do not have an account within your own application.
+Sometimes, you may need to create a checkout session for users that do not need an account with your application.
 To do so, you may use the `guest` method:

     use Illuminate\Http\Request;
     use Laravel\Paddle\Checkout;